Carbon Reduction

 Safe, energy-efficient driving

 All Iceland Home Delivery Drivers are part of an innovative telematics programme.
-They undertake specific training to enhance their driving skills, focusing on techniques to improve safe driving and increase fuel efficiency.
+Our drivers undertake specific training to enhance their driving skills, focusing on techniques to improve safe driving and increase fuel efficiency, whilst receive real-time visual and verbal feedback to encourage smoother driving.
 In addition, our route planning system is designed to calculate the most fuel-efficient routes, meaning our drivers do not waste time or fuel on unnecessary journey points.
+This has resulted in an approximate 1,400 tonne reduction in CO2 emissions in 2025/26

 Electric and hybrid vehicles

 In the last year, almost a quarter of our company cars have been switched to hybrid vehicles, which has reduced the average carbon output for the overall fleet by 10%.
 We continue to offer hybrid vehicles to colleagues eligible for company cars.
 In the first half of 2022 we installed electric vehicle charging points at our Deeside head office and depot, providing staff and visitors with access to EV charging.
-We will also be trialling electric home delivery vans in early 2022.
+In 2025, we deployed six Renault e-Tech trucks, delivering daily to Iceland stores across South East of England.

 Our Heavy Goods Vehicle (HGV) fleet is regularly renewed with the aim of maximising fuel economy and minimising emissions.
 We are working closely with our suppliers and third-party logistics companies to make sure our deliveries to and from our depots are as efficient as possible.
 As much as we can, we route our HGVs to collect stock directly from the supplier, third party distribution centre, or pick up recyclable waste from our stores, on their return journeys to our depots.
 This helps to reduce the overall number of vehicles on the roads and avoids unnecessary journeys.